A student applying for acceptance into the M.S. program in Criminal Justice should note the following requirements:

 - Admittance into the University of Louisiana at Lafayette’s Graduate School.

-- Baccalaureate or higher degree from an accredited institution of higher education and a minimum GPA of 2.75 in all courses taken and 3.0 on the last 60 hours taken.
+- Baccalaureate or higher degree from an accredited institution of higher education and a minimum GPA of 2.75 in all courses taken or a GPA of 3.0 in the last 60 hours taken.

 - Successful completion of an undergraduate research methods course within a social science discipline (criminal justice, sociology, political science, psychology or the equivalent).
-If admitted without this, you will be required to enroll in and complete CJUS 301 during your first semester of graduate study.
+If admitted without this, you will be required to enroll in and complete CJUS 301 (Introduction to Research Methods) during your first semester of graduate study.
 This course will not be counted toward your M.S. degree.

-- If native language is not English, minimum TOEFL score as specified by the Graduate School.
+- If native language is not English, achieve minimum TOEFL score as specified by the Graduate School.